 Many students feel they need to have international experience in order to obtain a career in global health.
 More and more, however, global health organizations are prioritizing high-quality work and internship experience at home or abroad rather than requiring students to volunteer abroad in order to get a job or get into graduate school.

 If you are interested in pursuing an international volunteer opportunity, you should understand that short-term, paid volunteer opportunities are often quite expensive for students and can have minimal benefit for communities.
 In some cases, they can have significant negative impacts.
 Seek advice from your advisors about which opportunities can provide the most beneficial experience for you and your host community / organization.
 Take a look at the 7 key questions you should ask about global health service opportunities.
 Seeking longer-term positions with trusted institutions can provide valuable skills and training in global health.

 - The University of Washington is a top-ranked school for producing graduates who pursue service with the US State Department’s Peace Corps program and the US Fulbright programs.
 There are many resources at the UW to help you understand and apply for both of these programs.
-Contacting Natalia Dyba in the Office of Global Initiatives is a great place to start: Student Success Center UW1-111
+To get started, connect with the UWB Office of Connected Learning.

-- Study abroad can be a transformational experience for many students.
-For more about UW supported study abroad programs, see Study Abroad Advising in the Global Initiatives program.
+- Studying abroad can be a transformational experience for many students.
+For more information about UW supported study abroad programs, visit the UWB Global Initiative webpage.

 - Omprakash, a local Seattle organization, offers immersive international internship opportunities to students that are affordable and responsive to the needs of community organizations abroad.
 These are offered in partnership with UW for credit, or directly through Omprakash.

 - If you are interested in service work like the Peace Corps but unable to commit to the time required to be abroad, there are several similar and highly-rated programs that offer paid positions to work in communities in the US.